Struggling U.S. cities hope small projects yield big results

-GARY, Indiana Struggling U.S. Rust Belt cities for years have tried to counter the loss of manufacturing jobs with big, expensive projects like casinos and stadiums.
+GARY, Ind.
+Nov 9 Struggling U.S. Rust Belt cities for years have tried to counter the loss of manufacturing jobs with big, expensive projects like casinos and stadiums.

 For cities such as Gary, Indiana; Flint, Michigan; and Youngstown, Ohio, these projects brought hope and headlines.
 Some delivered new revenue, but others brought new costs and mixed results.